Difference-in-Differences with Multiple Events: Application: Minimum Wage and Teen Employment

 \section{Application: Minimum Wage and Teen Employment}

-To illustrate the relevance of omitted event bias and the proposed methods, I revisit the effect of minimum wage on teen employment.
-In this literature, it is common to exploit the staggered timing of minimum wage increases across the states in the U.S. \citep{Neumark2006-re, Dube2016-pr, Cengiz2019-vr, Callaway2021-vo}.
-My specification follows \cite{Callaway2021-vo} except that instead of using data from 2001 to 2007, I use 2010 to 2020 instead to include the confounding event, Medicaid Expansion under the ACA.
-Same as 2001 to 2007, the federal minimum wage is fixed at \$7.25 per hour during this period.
-Following CS, I define treatment cohorts by the period when a state first increased its minimum wage and use the other states that do not increase the minimum wage as control groups (never-treated).
+To illustrate the empirical relevance of omitted event bias, I revisit the effect of minimum wage on teen employment with the DiD design using staggered timing of minimum wage increases across the states in the U.S. \citep{Neumark2006-re, Dube2016-pr, Cengiz2019-vr, Callaway2021-vo}.
+My specification largely follows \cite{Callaway2021-vo}.
+I define treatment cohorts by the period when a state first increased its minimum wage and use the other states that do not increase the minimum wage as control groups (never-treated).
+Our specifications have two differences.
+First, to include the confounding event, Medicaid Expansion under the ACA, I use data from 2010 to 2020 instead of from 2001 to 2007.
+Similar to 2001 to 2007, the federal minimum wage is fixed at \$7.25 per hour during this period.
+Second, CS clustered their standard errors at the county level, whereas I clustered them at the state level, which is the level of the treatment as recommended in \cite{Abadie2023-yl}.

 I construct a state-year level dataset by linking several data sources, including state minimum wage history compiled by \cite{Sorens2008-ek}, the timing of Medicaid Expansion from \cite{KFF2024-cb}, teen employment from Quarterly Workforce Indicators \citep{Abowd2009-ul}, and other state characteristics from \cite{University-of-Kentucky-Center-for-Poverty-Research2024-su}.
-I define teen employment as the logarithm of the average count of employed teenagers (age 14-18) in the state across four quarters.
+I define yearly teen employment as the logarithm of the average count of employed teenagers (age 14-18) in the state across four quarters.
 Alaska, Mississippi, and Massachusetts are removed from the sample due to missing observations on teen employment from the QWI.
 Table \ref{tab:sumtable} reports the summary statistics of states by treatment.
 We can see that the states that increased minimum wage are also more likely to adopt Medicaid expansion by 2020, which may be explained by the different political leanings proxied by whether the governor is a Democrat.